-A combination of a small number of people + software + servers and robots.
+We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-I hope to share some of that process with you in this section.
+I hope to share some of the process in this section.

-When I'm working on a project as a team, or in a departmental meeting, I often think of little tricks to make people aware of the various aspects of delivering this message to this person.
+When I run a project with my team, or hold a departmental meeting, I often think of little tricks that make me think, "I'm going to deliver this message to this person" in various aspects.